 HRSD has directed significant effort to meet new mass discharge limits on nitrogen and phosphorus as a result of the six state efforts to restore the Chesapeake Bay.
 As a result of the capital projects at the York River, Nansemond, Army Base and James River Treatment Plants, HRSD has met these new stringent limits since calendar year 2011, the first compliance deadline.
 Through the use of creative design and phased construction.
 HRSD deploys cost-effective adaptive technologies to take advantage of the existing facilities and the diversity of treatment processes at each plant.
-There are over \$166 million in treatment plant improvements under construction at the Virginia Initiative Plant ("VIP") to meet the next Chesapeake Bay compliance deadline in 2017.
+The District completed treatment plant improvements at the Virginia Initiative Plant ("VIP"), meeting the most recent Chesapeake Bay compliance deadline.
 Based on these investments, HRSD estimates that additional infrastructure improvements are not needed to meet the projected nutrient limits in 2022, unless the state concludes that more stringent water quality standards are required based on the results of the Lower James River Chlorophyll Criteria Study.
 The purpose of this study is to provide a scientifically defensible basis for the tidal James River nutrient allocations under the Chesapeake Bay total maximum daily load.
 The study was designed to identify the causes and consequences of algal blooms and develop models to estimate their occurrence by linking Chlorophyll to nutrients and other environmental factors.
 In addition, the study is assessing the impact of algal blooms on aquatic life and other water quality indicators.
 Though the environmental monitoring and data analysis has been completed, the modeling is still in an active stage.
 HRSD expects the modeling and subsequent policy decisions regarding any changes in standards to be complete by the end of 2018.